prisong97/prisong97.github.io/about.md

 ## A Quick Introduction!

 Hi!
 My name is Priscilla, and I am a rising Mathematical, Computational and Statistical Sciences senior at Yale-NUS College.
 Very soon, I will be embarking on my Capstone, a year long research project that culminates in a final report.
-This website serves as a centralised medium for me to consolidate material I encounter throughout this learning journey.
+This website serves as a centralised medium for me to consolidate material I encounter on this learning journey.
 I hope to update my progress here as well!

 ## Some fun facts

  - In 2018, I spent 6 great weeks learning Español in Sevilla.
-Apart from returning with a better grasp of the language, I came back as an experienced Siesta practioner.
+Apart from returning with a better grasp of the language, I came back as an experienced Siesta practitioner.
  - Before switching to waterpolo, I was a competitive swimmer (sprinter) for ~10 years.